RubenNijhuis/Basic-C-Template/README.md

 Et voila, a main.c outputting a welcome message

 Some of the next steps could be changing the name of the project.
-Which you can do in the `General Variables` section of the Makefile
+Which you can do in the `General Variables` section of the Makefile.

 ## Notes